Categories & Submission Criteria

 This award recognizes artists who have impacted artistic and cultural heritage on behalf of the Indigenous community.
-Their contributions helped to influence and grow continued development in the Indigenous music industry.
-The winner of this category will be selected this year by the artistic advisory circle, however, will be open to nomination in the following years.
+Their contributions have helped to influence and grow continued development in the Indigenous music industry.
+The winner of this category will be selected this year by the artistic Advisory Committee, however, will be open to nomination in the following years.

-This award highlights a career performance which crossed boundaries, ignited emotional responses and reached large audiences.
-All genres of music, live performances and live recorded performances are eligible.
+This award highlights a career performance which crossed boundaries, ignited emotional responses and reached large in-person and/or virtual audiences.
+All genres of music, live performances and live recorded performances, including live virtual performances are eligible.

 This category recognizes Metis artists who use traditional languages, instruments or cultural influences in their music.

-To be eligible for SSIMA at least 50 percent of group members and/or artistic driving force and ownership behind the brand must identify as Indigenous.
+To be eligible for the SSIMAs, at least 50 percent of group members and/or artistic driving force and ownership behind the brand must identify as Indigenous.
 Proof of ancestry may be required (if new to the Indigenous music industry).
 Such proof may include a status card, Metis card or a letter of confirmation from a community leader/elder.
 Solo artists may also be asked to confirm their Indigenous status.
-SSIMA reserves the rights to make decisions on discretionary issues that may arise.
+The SSIMAs reserve the right to make decisions on discretionary issues that may arise.